 - This agreement outlines the services to be provided and the cost associated with them.
 The District maintains service lines from the main to the meter, clean out or property line, whichever comes first.

-- If your water and/or sewer plant investment/tap fees have not been paid, they will be included in the agreement (current 5/8″ tap fees are $6,000.00/water, $7,000.00/sewer).
+- If your water and/or sewer plant investment/tap fees have not been paid, they will be included in the agreement (current 5/8″ tap fees are $8,500.00/water, $8,500.00/sewer).
 Please call our office if you need to find out if the tap fees for your lot have been prepaid.

-- For new building/construction, payment of a SERVICE IMPACT FEE ($2.25/sq. ft. in Units 1, 2, 4 & 5) is required and is based on the floor area square footage as measured from the exterior walls.
-NOTE: The mandatory minimum square footage for a new home is 1,200 square feet.
+- For new building/construction, payment of a SERVICE IMPACT FEE ($2.40/sq. ft. in Units 1, 2, 4 & 5) is required and is based on the floor area square footage as measured from the exterior walls.
 This fee applies to all new construction including unfinished basements, workshops, etc.; additions to existing structures and garage conversions.
 Garages will be exempt from the service impact fee up to 650 square feet.
-Any amount above that will be subject tot he fee.
+Any amount above that will be subject to the fee.
 Please contact FLMD regarding alterations and/or expansions or questions.
-No mobile homes are allowed in Forest Lakes.

 - All Metro fees, rates and charges are subject to change without notice.
 A properly executed service agreement, plans review (including 11X17 site plan), and payment of fees is required before the FLMD will sign your County building permit.
 All structures must be connected to an approved sewer system and properly maintained for water service.